 LGERS plan members who are LEOs are eligible to retire with full retirement benefits at age 55 with five years of creditable service as an officer, or at any age with 30 years of creditable service.
 LEO plan members are eligible to retire with partial retirement benefits at age 50 with 15 years of creditable service as an officer.
-Survivor benefits are available to eligible beneficiaries of LEO members who die while in active service or within 180 days of their last day of service and who also have either completed 20 years of creditable service regardless of age, or have completed 15 years of service as a LEO and have reached age 50, or have completed five years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO if killed in the line of duty.
+Survivor benefits are available to eligible beneficiaries of LEO members who die while in active service or within 180 days of their last day of service and who also have either completed 20 years of creditable service regardless of age, or have completed 15 years of service as a LEO and have reached age 50, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO and have reached age 55, or have completed 15 years of creditable service as a LEO if killed in the line of duty.
 Eligible beneficiaries may elect to receive a monthly Survivor's Alternate Benefit for life or a return of the member's contributions.

 Contributions.
 Contribution provisions are established by General Statute 128-30 and may be amended only by the North Carolina General Assembly.
 The Town of Pine Knoll Shores employees are required to contribute 6% of their compensation.
 Employer contributions are actuarially determined and set annually by the LGERS Board of Trustees.
-The Town of Pine Knoll Shores' contractually required contribution rate for the year ended June 30, 2019, was 8.50% of compensation for law enforcement officers and 7.75% for general employees and firefighters, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
-Contributions to the pension plan from the Town of Pine Knoll Shores were \$132,573 for the year ended June 30, 2019.
+The Town of Pine Knoll Shores' contractually required contribution rate for the year ended June 30, 2021, was 10.9% of compensation for law enforcement officers and 10.15% for general employees and firefighters, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
+Contributions to the pension plan from the Town of Pine Knoll Shores were \$208,988 for the year ended June 30, 2021.

 Refunds of Contributions.
 Town employees who have terminated service as a contributing member of LGERS, may file an application for a refund of their contributions.
 By state law, refunds to members with at least five years of service include 4% interest.
 State law requires a 60-day waiting period after service termination before the refund may be paid.
-The acceptance of a refund payment cancels the individual's right to employer contributions or any other benefit provided by LGERS.
+The acceptance of a refund payment cancels the individual's right to employer contributions, or any other benefit provided by LGERS.